jtmurphysr/MusicTimeMachin/README.md

 - [Billboard](https://www.billboard.com/) for providing historical chart data
 - [SoundCloud](https://soundcloud.com/) for providing current EDM chart data
 - [Spotify Web API](https://developer.spotify.com/documentation/web-api/) for enabling playlist creation
 - [Spotipy](https://spotipy.readthedocs.io/) for the excellent Python wrapper around the Spotify API

+## Extending the Project

+Want to add support for a new music chart or genre?
+Check out the [Extending Guide](docs/EXTENDING.md) for detailed instructions on implementing new scrapers and integrating them into the application.